cherry005/Stellar-Slingshot-Racing-Release/README.txt

 Advance : .

 ###Roadmap###
-as of beta-1.2.1
+as of beta-2.1.0

-- add a start and pause menu 									| done until i add audio
+- add a start and pause menu and settings 							| done until i add audio
-- start menu should give option to use a preset seed to compare to friends			| done
+- start menu should give option to use a preset seed to compare to friends			| even more done
-- some kind of difficulty options, either preset or free to choose (example: fuel amount)	| kinda done?
+- some kind of difficulty options, either preset or free to choose (example: fuel amount)	| done
 - second game mode?!? o.o
 - general polish
 - find and fix bugs										| will never be done
 - make keybinds changeable									| done